Over 55s to drive growth in sharing economy

 - Three quarters (75%) of Australians intend to use at least one sharing economy service in the next six months

-- Newer sharing economy services such as online outsourcing and peer-to-peer lending indicate the biggest relative potential for growth in usage
+- Newer sharing economy services such as online outsourcing and peer-to-peer loans have the biggest relative potential for growth in usage

 - 59% of Australians say they would consider using a sharing economy service to supplement their income, with online marketplaces for goods (50%), ride sharing (12%) and online outsourcing (10%) topping the list of preferred money makers